sir-lab/data-release/README.md

 # Huawei Public Cloud and Huawei Private Cloud data release

-This repository explains how to use the Huawei Public Cloud and Huawei Private Cloud datasets and where to download the data.
-It also provides two Jupyter Notebooks that show how to load the data as a Pandas DataFrame and make plots.
+This is the repository of the Huawei Public Cloud and Huawei Private Cloud datasets.
+It explains where to download the data, and provides two Jupyter Notebooks that show how to load the data as a Pandas DataFrame and make plots.

 ## How to download the data